The Foundation Credential

 Frequently Asked Questions

-About the IBBFA credential system, verification, and professional standards.
+About IBBFA's credential system, verification, and the foundation-vs-method architecture.

 What is IBBFA?

-IBBFA — International Ballet Barre Fitness Association — is the credentialing authority for barre fitness instruction worldwide.
-Founded in 2008, IBBFA has certified over 7,000 instructors across 40+ countries through a five-tier credential hierarchy with a public verification registry, scope-of-practice training, and course programs approved for continuing education credits by ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive.
+IBBFA — International Ballet Barre Fitness Association — is the foundation credential for barre instruction, certifying the safety, biomechanics, and scope-of-practice knowledge every barre instructor needs regardless of method or lineage.
+Founded in 2008, IBBFA has certified over 7,000 instructors across 40+ countries through a five-tier credential hierarchy with a public verification registry, scope-of-practice training, and continuing education credits recognized by seven major fitness organizations: ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive.

 How do I verify a barre instructor's credentials?

-Use the IBBFA registry at ibbfa.org/verify.
-Search by instructor name or Registry ID to confirm credential level, Active status, specialties earned, and expiration date.
+Search the IBBFA registry at ibbfa.org/verify by instructor name or Registry ID to confirm credential level, Active status, specialties earned, and expiration date.
 Verification is free and requires no login.
 IBBFA operates the only public verification registry for barre instructor credentials.

 What are the five IBBFA credential tiers?

-The five tiers are: Certified Barre Instructor (CBI) at $599 with 2-year Active status; Specialty Certifications at $375 each across four disciplines; Principal Instructor at $1,497 with 3-year Active status, requiring CBI plus two specialties plus live Board Review; Master Instructor at $2,997, who becomes an authorized Board Examiner; and Fellow, an honorary designation by invitation.
-All holders maintain Active status through a $99/year registry maintenance fee.
+The five tiers are: Certified Barre Instructor (CBI) at $599 with 2-year Active status — the foundation credential; Specialty Certifications at $375 each across four disciplines (+1 year Active status each); Principal Instructor at $1,497 with 3-year Active status, requiring CBI plus two specialties plus live Board Review; Master Instructor at $2,997, authorized as Board Examiner; and Fellow, an honorary designation by invitation only.
+Active status is maintained through a $99/year registry maintenance fee after the included period.

 Why should studios require IBBFA certification?

-IBBFA is the only barre certification body with public credential verification, allowing studios to instantly confirm any instructor's qualifications at ibbfa.org/verify.
-IBBFA-certified instructors receive scope-of-practice training, contraindication recognition, and professional boundaries education — reducing liability.
+IBBFA is the only barre certification with public credential verification, allowing studios to instantly confirm any instructor's credential at ibbfa.org/verify.
+IBBFA-certified instructors receive scope-of-practice training, contraindication recognition, and professional boundaries education — reducing studio liability.
+Because IBBFA is method-agnostic, it applies to every barre format your studio offers.
 Studios with an active Principal Instructor on staff automatically qualify for IBBFA Approved Studio designation at no charge.

 More questions?
 View the full IBBFA FAQ →

-Enrollment and candidate education are handled through BarreCertification.com — IBBFA's approved education partner.
-Study online, pay over time, and earn a publicly verifiable IBBFA credential.
+Enrollment and candidate education are handled through barrecertification.com — IBBFA's official enrollment platform.
+Study online at your own pace, pay over time with Klarna or Afterpay, and earn a publicly verifiable IBBFA credential.